 Rusk to “East Rusk”

 The walk from Rusk to Rusk’s east peak is pleasant.
-You head off Rusk heading east to a low point where you will encounter a small rise and then drop again before you climb Rusk’s east peak.
-As you cross the col you will encounter open forest and sections of conifers.
-After the bump your bearing up Rusk’s east peak will generally be ESE.
-Reaching the east peak you will have traveled about 0.85-miles from Rusk and lost 215’ elevation and climbed 146’.
+You head off Rusk heading east to a low point where you will encounter a small rise and then drop again before climbing Rusk’s east peak.
+As you cross the col, you will encounter open forests and sections of conifers.

-Rusk’s east peak to Jones’and the Spruceton Trail
+Rusk’s east peak to Jones’ Gap and the Spruceton Trail

-If you head too far south the terrain will be steep and drop to the Spruceton Trail.
-Trending to far north off the ridge will probably bring you out on Old Hunter Road.
-Old Hunter Road is an abandoned turnpike which once connected the Spruceton and Schoharie Valleys.
+If you head too far south, the terrain will be steep and drop to the Spruceton Trail.
+Trending too far north off the ridge will probably bring you out on Old Hunter Road.
+Old Hunter Road is an abandoned turnpike that once connected the Spruceton and Schoharie Valleys.

-The Schoharie Valley side of the road (from the Village of Hunter) was used by the fire tower observer during its operation between 1909 to 1990.
-They both eventually served as trails and the northern section was abandon between 1951 and 1967 while the Spruceton side remains active.
-If you drop to the old abandon section of the road you can walk back uphill to the junction with the Spruceton Trail at Jones’ Gap.
+The fire tower observer used the Schoharie Valley side of the road (from the Village of Hunter) during its operation between 1909 to 1990.
+They both eventually served as trails, and the northern section was abandon between 1951 and 1967 while the Spruceton side remains active.
+If you drop to the old abandon section of the road, you can walk back uphill to the junction with the Spruceton Trail at Jones’ Gap.
 From East Rusk, you will drop about 675’ in 0.86-miles.

 Jones’ Gap to trail head

-From Jones’ Gap simply follow the Spruceton Trail to the parking area which is about 1.8-miles with a loss of over 900’.
+From Jones’ Gap, follow the Spruceton Trail to the parking area, which is about 1.8-miles with a loss of over 900’.

-As you cross Hunter Brook toward the bottom of the hike you’ll see a small clearing on the left side of the trail.
-This was the location of the Hunter Brookwhich was in service between 1935 to the mid-1960’s.
+As you cross Hunter Brook toward the bottom of the hike, you’ll see a small clearing on the left side of the trail.
+This was the Hunter Brook lean-to location, which was in service between 1935 to the mid-1960s.
 You will have traveled about 5-miles on the loop with an accumulative climb of 1746’.